 One of the greatest spiritual places in the world is the shrine of Baba Harbhajan Singh in East Sikkim, India.
 The shrine is located in the district of East Sikkim where pilgrims come from all corners of the world to seek his blessings.

-He died at a young age and his body was not found after is death.
-Every year the government plans a memorandum in his memory in the city premises.
+He died at a young age and his body was not found after his death.
+Every year the government plans a memorandum in his memory on the city premises.
 People also come from all around the world to seek his blessings and enjoy the spiritual jaunt.
 Contributed by Somnath Roy of www.travelcrusade.org

 Badrinath Temple, Uttarakhand, India

 Badrinath Temple in Uttarakhand is located at 10,000 feet between the folds of Garhwal hills, along the banks of river Alaknanda.
 The temple is dedicated to Lord Vishnu and is also known as Badrinarayan temple or Vishal Badri.

 The temple is believed to have Buddhist origin and later in the 8th century was converted to a Hindu temple by Priest Adi Shankara.

 But according to the Hindu Legends, Lord Vishnu sat here in the midst of Himalayas for meditation, completely unaware of the harsh weather conditions.

 His consort Goddess Lakshmi couldn’t stop herself from seeing this and she protected him from the cold by forming Badri tree.